katharinalisalin/demo-bug-template/docs/faq/index.md

 MkDocs, to spend more time working on this project, we have divided the project and its features into two versions with two repositories.

-:fontawesome-solid-people-group: __Community version__ which is a public repository and includes all the basic features and is updated once the funding goals are reached
+:fontawesome-solid-people-group: __Community version__ – a public
+repository that includes all the basic features and is updated once the funding goals are reached

-:fontawesome-solid-people-arrows: __Insiders verion__ which is a private repository exclusively for our Insiders, which contains more exclusive features
+:fontawesome-solid-people-arrows: __Insiders verion__ – a private
+repository exclusively for our Insiders, which contains more exclusive features